wnelis/EMSbus-raspberry-python/README.md

 ### Introduction.

 A number of boiler brands, for instance Nefit and Buderus, use a two-wire connection for communication between the various devices in the heating system, the EMS-bus.
 EMS stands for "Energy Management System".
 The intention of this project is to monitor the status and the performance of devices attached to the EMS-bus, typically a boiler and a thermostat, and to have the ability to control the heating system via EMS-bus as well.
-This project is designed to utilize a Raspberry Pi, running raspbian, and is programmed in Python3.
+The design goals for this project are (a) to utilize a Raspberry Pi, running raspbian, and (b) to program as much as possible in Python3.
 It uses Xymon as the reporting tool.

+For this project a lot of information about the (proprietary) EMS-bus is found on various websites.
+The site [https://github.com/bbqkees/EMS-Wiki] tries to give an overview of the available documentation.

 ### Software modules.